hibernate/hibernate-reactive/README.md

     create user "hibernate-rx" with password 'hibernate-rx';
     grant all privileges on database "hibernate-rx" to "hibernate-rx";

+If you also want to run the MySQL tests, ensure that MySQL is installed, and then type the following:

+    mysql -uroot
+    create database hibernaterx;
+    create user "hibernate-rx" identified by 'hibernate-rx';
+    grant all on hibernaterx.* to "hibernate-rx";

 Finally, run `./gradlew test` from this directory.

 ## Dependencies